TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 **File**: `prompt_engineer.py`

-**Responsibilities**:
+**What it does**:
-- Systematic prompt generation
+- Builds prompts for different content types
-- Content-type-specific prompts
+- Each content type has its own prompt template
-- Context integration from RAG
+- Takes RAG context and adds it to prompts
-- Edge case handling
+- Handles edge cases (empty input, too long, etc.)
-- LLM interaction management
+- Talks to the OpenAI API

 **Key Features**:
 - Base system prompts